 WordPress overall the most popular and best blogging platform to use these days.
-It is great with SEO (search engine optimization), so using it will help you considerably.
+It is great for SEO (search engine optimization), so using it will help you considerably.

-BlueHost has an easy “one click” WordPress install buttons.
-In your control panel, you’ll see a “WordPress” button.
+BlueHost and HostGator have an easy “one click” WordPress install buttons.
+In your control panel, you’ll see a “WordPress” button or “One-Click Install.”
 You just hit that and follow the installation steps.

-Both of these are premium themes, so if you don’t want to invest in them at the beginning, you can select a free theme from StudioPress, Woothemes, or even WordPress (which are often limited) and slowly move into a paid theme when you want to get more serious about it.
+Both of these are premium themes, so you have to pay for them.
+If you don’t want to invest in theme at the beginning, you can select a free theme from StudioPress, Woothemes, or even WordPress.
+Of the three mentioned previously, I’d probably pick StudioPress as they are more SEO oriented (I’ll get into that soon) while still giving you a pretty site.
+After a year or so, if you want to have a more flexible design and be more serious about your blog, you can move into a paid theme.
 But, whatever theme you choose, try choosing one that is responsive, meaning that it is mobile friendly.

 8. Install the following plugins (they are all free)

-- WordPress SEO by Yoast – This is one of the best, if not the best, SEO plugins out there.
-It combines various plugins that take care of your permalinks, sitemaps, indexation, robots meta, rss, internal links, and more.
-This plugin is very important since it will help structure your site in a way that makes it easy for Google to crawl and properly index your site, and it helps you create a keyword rich Home Title and Description, among other things.
+- Yoast SEO – This is one of the best, if not the best, SEO plugins out there.
+(SEO is Search Engine Optimization, which is essential for Google to “like” and show your site on the first page when someone searches for anything related to your site).
+It combines various plugins that take care of your permalinks, sitemaps, indexation, robots meta, RSS, internal links, and more.
+This plugin is crucial since it will help structure your site in a way that makes it easy for Google to crawl and properly index your site, and it helps you create a keyword rich Home Title and Description, among other things.
 Since this is an extensive plugin, check out this post on what it does and how to set it up.

-- Google Analyticator – This plugin helps you connect your site to your Google Analytics account (the industry standard on traffic tracking and analytics) so that you can see all of the traffic and keyword data right on your WordPress Admin panel.
+- Google Analytics for WordPress by MonsterInsights – This plugin helps you connect your site to your Google Analytics account (the industry standard for traffic tracking and analytics) so that you can see all of the traffic and keyword data right on your WordPress Admin panel.
 (You need to first setup a Google Analytics account)

-- W3 Total Cache – Google likes fast sites and this plugin will help you achieve that (if properly configured).
-I admit it is somewhat difficult to setup and it can even screw up your site if done wrong, but it’s good to install it.
-Check this post on how to configure it.
+- W3 Total Cache – Google likes fast sites, and this plugin will help you achieve that (if properly configured).
+I admit it is somewhat difficult to setup, and it can even screw up your site if done wrong, but it’s good to install it.
+Check this excellent post on how to configure it correctly.

 - WP-DBManager – Good to keep a backup of your site.

-- Contact Form 7 – Allows you to install a simple contact form so people can email you through your site.
+- WPForms Lite – If your plugin doesn’t come with a “contact me” page, then I recommend installing this plugin.
+It allows you to install a simple contact form so people can email you through your site.

-- Digg Digg — Displays social media icons on a floating sidebar, making it easy for people to share your posts.
+- SumoMe — Displays social media icons on a floating sidebar, making it easy for people to share your posts.

-- Comment Reply Notification – Notifies commenters when they have a new reply to their comment.
+- Subscribe to Comments Reloaded – Notifies commenters when they have a new reply to their comment.
 (It’s a courtesy thing.)

 HELP PUT YOUR SITE UNDER GOOGLE’S EYES

-9. Register with Google Analytics (put code in Google Analyticator)
+9. Register with Google Analytics (put code in Google Analytics for WordPress plugin)

-A good study of your analytics will help you target your users with the correct content and will also tell you what works and what not for your site.
+A thorough study of your analytics will help you target your users with the correct content and will also tell you what works and what not for your site.

 10. Register the site at DMOZ

 Dmoz is the internet’s largest directory system and is maintained by human editors.
-Being listed in Dmoz can give your site a boost to rank well in Google, because Google uses Dmoz results in its own directory.
-Submit you site just once, it might take months or years for them to list you (not kidding).
+Being listed in Dmoz can give your site a boost to rank well in Google because Google uses Dmoz results in its directory.
+Submit your site just once; it might take months or years for them to list you (not kidding).
 Do it once and forget it.
 If they don’t list you, don’t worry.

 CONTENT CREATION AND FURTHER STEPS

-You might think that this is not essential, but look closely and you’ll see that all professional bloggers do have a mailing list/newsletter.
-It helps deliver content you won’t necessarily want to put on your blog but believe is valuable for your followers and it is also a way to keep in touch with them and keep them updated in a slightly more personal way.
-I use MailChimp, which is free, but they also have a paid version with more tools and options.
+You might think that this is not essential, but look closely, and you’ll see that all professional bloggers do have a mailing list/newsletter.
+It helps deliver the content you won’t necessarily want to put on your blog but believe is valuable for your followers and it is also a way to keep in touch with them and keep them updated in a slightly more personal way.
+I use MailChimp, which is free for a list up to 2000 emails, but they also have a paid version with more tools and options.

-From here on, my recommendation is to keep a constant writing pace and to blog at least twice a week.
-Also, network constantly and get to know other travel bloggers in your niche and outside it through social media platforms (Facebook groups and Twitter are excellent for this).
+From here on, my recommendation is to keep a constant writing pace and to blog at least once or twice a week.
+Also, network regularly and get to know other travel bloggers in your niche and outside of it through social media platforms (Facebook groups and Twitter are excellent for this).